 I’ve finally found the perfect pie crust and it’s all about a little pig.
 Try this Perfect Flaky Pie Crust that combines butter and lard and you’ll be hooked too!

-What does that even mean; The Perfect Pie Crust?
-Until recently I wasn’t sure.
+What does that even mean; The Perfect Flaky Pie Crust.
+Until recently I wasn’t sure anymore.
 I feel like I’ve spent years in search of what would be perfect for me and reminiscent of those my Grandma used to bake and yet they all fell short of expectations; it was that ‘flaky’ factor that remained forever elusive.

 I had decided that my expectations when the word ‘flaky’ was used were just beyond the pale; that I was expecting more than possible.
 Maybe it was living in Colorado and our high altitude that made my quest so elusive so I settled and most often found I preferred graham cracker or shortbread crusts; they’re not expected to be flaky and are oh so delicious.
 But for some reason I never gave up.
 Thankfully.

 Once I decided that the perfect flaky pie crust was a fairy tale and that I no longer wanted to be the heroine who struggles through travail after travail I gave up.
 True confession time?

 In lieu of finding that elusive and wonderful pastry that I was certain did not really exist except in my imagination I found some solace in often letting myself use Pillsbury Pie Dough; the kind that you unroll and fit into your own plate.
 No one ever complained and it sure was easy and my search for the unicorn of pie crusts became a thing of the past and life moved on.